 (f) ERCOT shall calculate for each LFC cycle the amount of regulation that each Resource is expected to provide at that instant in time.
 The expected amount must be averaged over each SCED interval.
 The actual generation from telemetry must also be averaged over each SCED interval.

-(5) Every day, ERCOT shall post to the MIS Secure Area the total amount of deployed Reg-Up and Reg-Down energy in each Settlement Interval of the previous day.
+(5) Every day, ERCOT shall post to the ERCOT website the total amount of deployed Reg-Up and Reg-Down energy in each Settlement Interval of the previous day.

 (6) For each Resource providing Reg-Up or Reg-Down, the implied ramp rate in MW per minute is the total amount of Regulation Service awarded divided by five.